 The controls are basic: Button 1 attacks, Button 2 jumps.
 The game feels very instinctive to play and hence the whole thing just flows—it feels like you’ve been playing it all your life.
 I personally have.
 Literally.
 But that’s beside the point.
-The reliance on the pause button to manipulate the inventory is a downer, as pressing the button all-to-frequently crashes your system.
+The reliance on the pause button to manipulate the inventory is a downer, as pressing the button all too frequently crashes your system.
 Such is the brilliance of ’80s technology.

-There are eleven locations, comprising approximately thirty levels.
+There are 11 locations, comprising approximately 30 levels.
 The areas are sizable and diverse, with a focus on precision rather than combat.
 Alex can commandeer a total of three vehicles on his quest: a motorbike, boat and helicopter.
 This lends more variation to the game and keeps the player interested.

 On his journey, Alex gathers currency from special treasure blocks, which can then be spent on a variety of items in the game’s many shops.
 This does not make the game too easy—far from it.
 Alex Kidd is a bit of a pansy, and the slightest touch will do him in.
 Sadly, some of the bosses in the game are really, really cheap.
-If you do not manage to find the “Telepathy Ball”, the Janken matches in the game become obscenely difficult and entirely based on luck.
+If you do not manage to find the “Telepathy Ball,” the Janken matches in the game become obscenely difficult and entirely based on luck.
 You see, almost all of the bosses challenge you to a game of scissors, paper, stone—this is a random game by nature and lets the game down a little.
-Thankfully, the Telepathy Ball lets you see what the villains are thinking, making the games less of a chore.
+Thankfully, the Telepathy Ball lets you see what the villains are thinking, making the game less of a chore.

 The music is a little repetitive, with about four tunes on circulation throughout the game.
 However, the music is certainly bearable.
 The sound effects are few, but appropriate.
 Visuals are colourful and tight, the sprites surprisingly detailed.
 There is a veritable menagerie of beasties out to get Our Alex, and every one of them is recognisable.
 This is an impressive feat for such archaic technology.